Skip to main content

 Access unit tests through the dedicated button in the Voice Commands widget. note that you must have access to the Voice Commands technology to view this page.

-Test the Selected Model (6) using the Test selected model button (2).
+Test the Selected Model (1) using the Run the unit test using selected model button (3).
 This creates a pending process and a Background Task.
 See the Background Tasks documentation for details.

-The Edit Tests button (3) allows you to fix transcriptions, add or remove tests, or adjust the confidence threshold.
-You can Remove Tests (4) without affecting result history.
+The Edit this unit test button (4) allows you to fix transcriptions, add or remove tests, or adjust the confidence threshold.
+You can Remove Tests (5) without affecting result history.
 Test results remain independent of the Unit Tests used.

-You can Remove tests results (8) from the history if desired.
-This action does not affect your tests, models, or anyother project data.
+You can Remove tests results (4) from the history if desired.
+This action does not affect your tests, models, or another project data.
+Results can be filtered using the Test Conclusion filter (5).

 How to create a Unit Test ?